No charges against off-duty officer in deadly California Costco shooting

 Hestrin showed surveillance video of the deadly encounter, which is somewhat difficult to discern, as the perspective is from across the warehouse store.
 At least two people can be seen in a scuffle and both drop to the ground.

-Hestrin notes that French's parents were uncooperative during the investigation and were heard from for the first time during the grand jury hearing.
+Hestrin noted that French's parents were uncooperative with the investigation and were heard from for the first time during the grand jury hearing.

-"I am not condoning this shooting," Hestrin said, but indicated that he would abide by the grand jury's decision.
+"I am not condoning this shooting," Hestrin said, adding he would abide by the grand jury's decision.

-Salvador's attorney said it appears the family will file a civil suit but they were happy there would be no criminal charges.
+Sanchez was gratified by the decision the grand jury made Tuesday, said his attorney, Ira Salzman.
+When Salzman told his client about the decision, both men cried.

-"Today is quite a victory for Sal," Ira Salzman said.
+"Today is quite a victory for Sal," Salzman said.
 "This was a terrible tragedy.
 (Sanchez) was protecting his son, he thought he had been shot and felt like he had no other option."

-Salzman said Salvador is gratified the grand jury felt the same way when it rendered its decision Tuesday.
-When Salzman told his client about the grand jury decision, both men cried
+The French family is disappointed by the decision not to prosecute, their attorney, Dale Galipo, said.

-Attorney Dale Galipo told CNN affiliate KTLA the French family is "very disappointed and hurt, quite frankly."
-They will hold a news conference Thursday.
+"This highlights the unequal treatment of police officers compared to other citizens when they shoot people," Galipo said.